velev1/CSharp-Part-2/03. Methods/homework/08. Number as array/README.md

 Write a program that reads two arrays representing positive integers and outputs their sum.

 ## Input
+- On the first line you will receive two numbers separated by spaces - the size of each array
-- On the first line you will receive the first array
+- On the second line you will receive the first array
-- On the second line you will receive the second array
+- On the third line you will receive the second array

 ## Output
 - Print the sum as an array of digits (as described)
+  - Digits should be separated by spaces

 ## Constraints
 - Each of the numbers that will be added could have up to `10 000` digits.